edheltzel/dotfiles/README.md

 fnm env --use-on-cd | source
 ```

+> Please note that when you change your default Node version, you will need to run `npm install --global (cat node_packages.txt)` to include `corepack` in the global packages.
+This will ensure that `pnpm` and `yarn` are available.

 #### 🙏 Special Thanks

 Gotta thanks to [kalis.me blog post](https://kalis.me/dotfiles-automating-macos-system-configuration/) for the simple setup, and inspiration.